ashtonesawyer/fourtic/README.md

 If it's O's turn:
 	score = scoreO - scoreX
 ```
-In its current state is runs slowly (approximately 20 minues) and generates an incorrect answer,
+In its current state is runs slowly (approximately 9 minutes) and generates an incorrect answer,
 though it does get through all of the states.
 Rather than using the database, it currently
 dumps the output into a JSON file for faster spot checking.